kazuhidelee/maze-search-algorithms/README.md

 - The A* heuristic function uses the Euclidean distance to the closest goal.
 - The agent expands nodes without updating existing ones in the frontier.

-## 📌 Submission Instructions

-Submit `Agent.py` to Gradescope for evaluation.